 Google search console (GSC) is one of the best free SEO tools that you can ever get.
 As long as you have a domain name or a mobile app, you can enjoy the benefits of this tool.

-This is a detailed guide which will help you to understand, what Google search console is and features that you should be using.
+This is a detailed guide that will help you to understand what Google search console is and the features that you should be using.

 What is Google Search Console?

-Google search console which was earlier known as Google webmaster tool (GWT) found its name in May 2015, when Google decided to rename the tool.
-Since GWT was being used by bloggers, SEO’s, marketers, it made more sense to change it to Google search console.
+Google search console which was earlier known as the Google webmaster tool (GWT) found its name in May 2015, when Google decided to rename the tool.
+Since GWT was being used by bloggers, SEOs, and marketers, it made more sense to change it to the Google search console.

-This is a free suite of tools which will let you do and know the following:
+This is a free suite of tools that will let you do and know the following:

 - Submit your website to Google search